-“It’s not about the vehicle,” Overland Journal’s Chris Collard told me when I asked him recently about turning 2WD trucks into overland adventuring rigs.
+“It’s not about the vehicle,” Overland Journal’s Chris Collard told us when asked recently about turning 2WD trucks into overland adventuring rigs.
 “It’s about the adventure.”
-He then directed my attention to It’s On the Meter, a blog written by three, let’s say, courageous, guys who recently took a London taxi cab on an around the world expedition that covered some 43,000 miles.
-Sure enough, that black cab has seen more of this earth than about 95% of its residents ever will, and it did all of that with only two drive wheels.
+He then directed my attention to It’s On the Meter, a blog written by three courageous guys who took a London taxi cab on an around the world expedition that covered some 43,000 miles.
+Sure enough, that black cab has seen more of this earth than about 95 percent of its residents ever will and it did all of that with only two drive wheels.

-Let that cab serve as a great confidence booster for you 2WD truck owners who want to take your rig out into the messy outdoors, but are concerned about not having the capabilities of a low-range 4WD.
+Let that cab serve as a great confidence booster for you 2WD truck owners who want to take your rig out into the messy outdoors but are concerned about not having the capabilities of a low-range 4WD.
 Maybe you found a great deal on a truck that made sacrificing 4WD worth it.
 Maybe the offroad bug didn’t bite until long after you’d been a 2WD truck owner.
 Whatever the reason for owning one, 2WD trucks are plenty capable of getting you to some gorgeous places.
-Just because you’ve only got just the one differential doesn’t mean you’re limited to pavement and gravel roads.
+Just because you have just one differential doesn’t mean you’re limited to pavement and gravel roads.

-I called Collard figuring that if anybody knew how best to outfit a 2WD rig to make it as offroad capable as possible, it’d be the editor of Overland Journal, a publication dedicated to responsible, but still totally hardcore offroad action.
-Here’s what he says to focus on, if you want to badass-ify your 2WD.
+We called Collard, figuring that if anybody knew how best to outfit a 2WD rig to make it as off-road capable as possible, it’d be the editor of Overland Journal, a publication dedicated to responsible, but still totally hardcore off-road action.
+Here’s what he says to focus on, if you want to make your 2WD más fuerte.

 “One of the biggest things that affects traction is tire air pressure,” Collard says.
 “Lots of times you can air down to 5-7 psi to really increase the tread footprint; then you’ll really feel what kind of grip you can actually get out of the back end.”
-Collard then told me a ghastly story about a couple who’d gotten stuck offroading deep in the Australian outback, where they eventually died of exposure.
+Collard then told me a story about a couple who’d gotten stuck offroading deep in the Australian outback, where they eventually died of exposure.
 Had they simply aired down their tires, they could have driven out of their predicament.
-Slap an air compressor on your rig to refill your tires, and you can air down whenever you need to put a little more rubber to the dirt.
+Slap an air compressor on your rig to refill your tires or get a portable one and you can air down whenever you need to put a little more rubber to the dirt.

 “Get a set of Maxtrax,” Collard says (the plastic, studded ramps you put in front of your tires when stuck in the soft stuff.)
 “Those will get you out of lots of trouble.”
 He also recommends a kinetic recovery strap so that a buddy, or a total stranger, I guess, can pull you out of a bad situation, provided—and this is key—you know the safe attachment points on each vehicle.
 Collard also says he’s used a heavy duty come-along as a poor man’s winch back when he was strapped for cash and a winch was an out of reach luxury.
 An actual winch is of course even better, but that requires a heavy duty bumper too, and at this point, the cost becomes prohibitive enough that simply selling the 2WD and buying a 4WD starts to make better economic sense.
 Also—never head out into the dirt without a shovel.
+Don’t waste time on one of those dinky folding models—to move dirt and rocks you’re going to want a D-handled version like this Bond.
 The cheapest get-me-outta-here insurance you can buy.

 LOCKING REAR DIFFERENTIAL/LSD

-Once you’ve built out your 2WD rig to Collard’s specs, take it out somewhere safe to to see what it—and you—can handle.
+Once you’ve built out your 2WD rig, take it out somewhere safe to to see what it—and you—can handle.
 You want a place where a friend can help pull you out of trouble if need be, before you have to figure it out in the backcountry somewhere.
-A mudded field, a patch of snow in a parking lot, a wet, maybe a grassy hill with nothing to slide into.
+A mudded field, a patch of snow in a parking lot, maybe a grassy hill with nothing to slide into.
 If you haven’t done much offroading, you’ll likely be shocked at what a 2WD truck with ample ground clearance and a good set of tires can handle.

 In good weather, as long as you aren’t trying to crawl over sand dunes or boulders, a 2WD truck will get you just about anywhere you’d possibly want to go.
-Ever been to Baja, in a built-out 4WD, white-knuckling over a rocky hill only to be met by a rusted out, mid-90s sedan cruising up the other side, a friendly local waving at you, not a care in the world?
-Happens, trust me, and it only takes seeing that once to learn that driver skill and good sense are almost—almost—as valuable as 4WD in an overland vehicle.
+Ever been to Baja in a built-out 4WD, white-knuckling over a rocky hill only to be met by a rusted out, mid-90s sedan cruising up the other side, a friendly local waving at you, not a care in the world?
+It happens, trust us, and it only takes seeing that once to learn that driver skill and good sense are almost—almost—as valuable as 4WD in an overland vehicle.